vitekzkytek/PythonDataIES/README.md

 The students will gain their experience using the data from the IES website and subject evaluation protocols.

+The course would make use of the [DataCamp](https://www.datacamp.com) online sources to provide the students with reliable and yet simple resources for learning Python programming.

 ## Learning outcomes
 After passing the course, the students will be able to download the data from APIs or directly from the web, pre-process it, analyze it and visualize it.